scikit-learn-contrib/MAPIE/doc/theoretical_description_multilabel_classification.rst

 :math:`\{(x_1, y_1), \dots, (x_n, y_n)\}`.

 2: For each :math:`\lambda_j` in a discrete set :math:`\Lambda = \{\lambda_1, \lambda_2,\dots, \lambda_n\}`, we associate the null hypothesis
-:math:`\mathbb{H}_j: R(\lambda_j)>\alpha`, as rejecting the hypothesis corresponds to selecting :math:`\lambda_j` as a point where risk the risk is controlled.
+:math:`\mathbb{H}_j: R(\lambda_j) > \alpha`, as rejecting the hypothesis corresponds to selecting :math:`\lambda_j` as a point where risk the risk is controlled.

-3: For each null hypothesis, we compute a valid p-value using a concentration inequality.
+3: For each null hypothesis, we compute a valid p-value using a concentration inequality :math: `p_\lambda_j`.
 Here we choose to compute the Hoeffding-Bentkus p-value introduced in the paper [3].

 4: Return :math:`\hat{\Lambda} =  \mathcal{A}(\{p_j\}_{j\in\{1,\dots,\lvert \Lambda \rvert})`, where :math:`\mathcal{A}`, is an algorithm
-that controls the family-wise-error-rate (FWER).
+that controls the family-wise-error-rate (FWER), for example bonferonni correction.

 4. References